-Liberty has not claimed that the black start capability was not required during the period nor that Hydro incurred excessive costs on behalf of its ratepayers to provide this service.
+Liberty has not claimed that the black start capability was not required during the period northat Hydro incurred excessive costs on behalf of its ratepayers to provide this service.

 It would not be appropriate for the Board to disallow costs that were legitimately incurred in accordance with Board direction solely due to the fact that another or similar investment could have potentially been made to provide the service at some earlier point in time.
 Further, prior in time Hydro had put in place what it viewed as appropriate capability based on its best information at the relevant times.
 This is discussed further below.

-1 Thus, regardless of the Board's ultimate findings regarding Hydro's various actions to ensure turbine could not be continued to be used, with respect to the actual costs for which Hydro is seeking approval there is no grounds for disallowance.
+Thus, regardless of the Board's ultimate findings regarding Hydro's various actions to ensure black start capability following the determination that the then existing Holyrood black start turbine could not be continued to be used, with respect to the actual costs for which Hydro is seeking approval there is no grounds for disallowance.

-2 black start capability following the determination that the then existing Holyrood black start plant for Black Start purposes.
+Furthermore, Hydro has determined that \$567,113 of the capital costs allocated to the original Black Start Diesel project are capable for use to connect the new Combustion Turbine to the plant for Black Start purposes.
 If utilized for this purpose there is clearly no rationale to disallow those expenditures.

-Furthermore, Hydro has determined that \$567,113 of the capital costs allocated to the original the Final Report, in PR-NLH-PUB-007, Liberty noted that this figure includes actual operating costs of \$72,000 from PR-PUB-NLH-115.
-Those costs were in relation to the Newfoundland

-Black Start Diesel project are capable for use to connect the new Combustion Turbine to the revenue requirement in this regard, and any potential disallowance would be limited to that
+11 In relation to Liberty's proposed Black Start Operating Expenses disallowance on Table 9.1 of 12 the Final Report, in PR-NLH-PUB-007, Liberty noted that this figure includes actual operating 13 costs of \$72,000 from PR-PUB-NLH-115.
+Those costs were in relation to the Newfoundland 14 Power mobile unit.
+However, only approximately \$52,000 was included in the 2014 test year 15 revenue requirement in this regard, and any potential disallowance would be limited to that 16 amount.